apache/nuttx/configs/olimex-stm32-p407/README.txt

     2. Unlike other versions of apps/examples/elf configurations, the test ELF programs are not provided internally on a ROMFS or CROMFS file system.
-This is due to the fact that those file systems are built in user space and there is not mechanism in the build system to easily get them into the kernel space.
+This is due to the fact that those file systems are built in user space and there is no mechanism in the build system to easily get them into the kernel space.

-       Instead, the programs must be copied to an SD card on your host PC.
+       Instead, the programs must be copied to a USB FLASH drive from your host PC.
 The programs can be found at apps/examples/elf/tests/romfs.
-All of those files should be copied to the SD card and the SD card should be in place when you reset/power-up the board.
+       All of those files should be copied to the USB FLASH drive.
+The apps/example/elf will wait on power up until the USB FLASH driver has been inserted and initialized.

   knsh: